markus7017/myfiles/shelly/READMEbeta.md

 - open the thing properties ([Show Properties])
 - and copy&amp;paste the coapDescr property

+---

-Create a new Issue here: https://github.com/openhab/openhab-addons/issues Use [shelly] as prefix for the subject, add a specific title and exact description of the request.
+Create a new Issue [here](https://github.com/openhab/openhab-addons/issues) Use [shelly] as prefix for the subject, add a specific title and exact description of the request.
 You might want to send me a PM to give me a heads-up that there is a new Issue, include the link